 Mini-profiles.
 Each report highlights one or more features of a company’s approach to the management of innovation.
 DSM, Google.

-Company research.
-Companies which have been successful at innovation, or may have failed, or have had a unique experience are reviewed.
-So far the list includes; Nucor, Massey-Ferguson Ltd., Apple versus RIM (now Blackberry), Koch Industries and Glencore.
+Companies researched are those which have been successful at innovation, or may have failed, or have had a unique experience.
+Over thirty companies have been researched.

 Country innovation.
 National governmental policies can impact corporate innovation.
 CIO reports on interesting developments in select countries; Argentina, Canada, India, Scotland, Russia, Portugal and, most recently, Japan.